wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 29 But the men of Columbia let two of the destroying engines loose upon them, and they fled into the wilderness like wild deer.

 CHAP.
-XXXIIL
+XXXIII.

-Battle of the Thames--Gen. Harrison captures the British army under Gen Proctor--illuminations or account of it--news of it received in England.
+Battle of the Thames--Gen. Harrison captures the British army under Gen. Proctor--illuminations on account of it--news of it received in England.

-AND it came to pass, oh the fifth day of the same month, that Proctor, with the savages and the army of the king, rested upon advantageous ground, on the banks of the river Thames,
+AND it came to pass, on the fifth day of the same month, that Proctor, with the savages and the army of the king, rested upon advantageous ground, on the banks of the river Thames,

 2 Where he drew his army up in the order of battle after the fashion of these days, and prepared himself to meet the host of Columbia,

 3 Now the army of Proctor was mighty ; for he had a thousand horsemen : but the number of the savages that followed after him are not known to this time ; howbeit, they were many.

-4 And they were under the charge of a chief warrior, whom they called Tecumseh, a savage whom the king Mad made a chief captain.
+4 And they were under the charge of a chief warrior, whom they called Tecumseh, a savage whom the king had made a chief captain.*

+* Brig.
+General.

 5 And it came to pass, on the same day, in the latter part of the day, that the army of Harrison drew nigh unto the place.